ange007/ha-sun-allocator/esphome_component/home_assistant_integration.md

 # Home Assistant Integration Guide

-This guide explains how to integrate the Solar Vampire Relay ESPHome component with Home Assistant and set up automations to make the most of your excess solar energy.
+This guide explains how to integrate the Sun Allocator Relay ESPHome component with Home Assistant and set up automations to make the most of your excess solar energy.

 ## Basic Integration

-After flashing your ESP device with the Solar Vampire Relay firmware, it will automatically be discovered by Home Assistant if you have the ESPHome integration installed.
+After flashing your ESP device with the Sun Allocator Relay firmware, it will automatically be discovered by Home Assistant if you have the ESPHome integration installed.
 If not, you can add it manually:

 1. Go to **Settings** > **Devices & Services**
 2. Click **+ Add Integration**